Looking for the full mask guide?

 When and Where Masks Might Still Be Appreciated

-• Medical Facilities: Hospitals, clinics, and pharmacies are places where mask-wearing is still very common and often encouraged, if not outright requested.
+- Medical facilities: Hospitals, clinics, pharmacies, and elderly care facilities are places where mask-wearing is still common and may be requested.

-• Crowded Public Transport: During peak hours on trains and buses, many commuters still opt to wear masks.
-Joining them can be a subtle way to show consideration.
+- Crowded public transport: On busy trains or buses, especially during rush hour, many commuters still wear masks.
+Wearing one can be a subtle way to show consideration.

 Respecting Private Establishments